Church of St Julian, Wellow: History

 The church is believed to have Roman origins in connection with a local villa and the dedication to Julian the Hospitaller may support this claim.
 A statue of St Julian holding an oar is displayed in a niche above the porch.
 It is known that Wellow was granted to monastery of St. Andrew at Wells, now Wells Cathedral, in 766 by the King of the West Saxons.
 In 1117 it was given, along with Frome to an order of Augustinian Canons at Cirencester (now Cirencester Abbey by Henry I. This affiliation is confirmed by a charter signed by Edward III in 1337.
 In 1369 Sir Thomas Hungerford bought Wellow and rebuilt the church which was consecrated on May Day in 1372 by John Harewell, Bishop of Bath and Wells.

 Services

 Part of the wider benefice of The St J's Group including Peasedown St. John and Foxcote with Shoscombe.
 Church services occur each Sunday at 10am with refreshments afterwards.
-The first Sunday of the month is an all age worship service and Holy Communion occur on the 2nd Sunday of the month.
+The third Sunday of the month is an all age worship service and Holy Communion occur on the 2nd Sunday of the month.

 See more via the website at www.stjsgroup.church.